noodlefrenzy/coreos-azure/README.md

 hostname: coreos-1
 ```

 Ok, we're ready to provision our cluster.
-The quickstart repo has a script that makes this easier for you called 'create-cluster'.
+The quickstart repo has a script that takes the tedium out of this called 'create-cluster'.
 We'll first need to create an affinity group for this cluster so the hosts selected for the CoreOS VMs are close to each other:

 ```
 $ azure account affinity-group create coreos-affinity -l "East US" -e "CoreOS App"
 ```

 Next, create a cloud service for this cluster.
-We are going to assign containers to each of the hosts in this cluster to serve web traffic so we want to load balancing incoming requests across them using a cloud service.
-This cloud service name needs to be unique across all of Azure, so choose a unique one for your cloud service:
+We are going to assign containers to each of the hosts in this cluster to serve web traffic so we want to load balance incoming requests across them using a cloud service.
+This cloud service name needs to be unique across all of Azure, so choose a unique one:

 ```
 $ azure service create --affinitygroup coreos-affinity [cloud service name]
 ```

-Edit 'create-cluster' and replace "[cloud service name]" with the cloud service name that you chose.
+Finally, edit 'create-cluster' and replace "[cloud service name]" with the cloud service name that you chose.

 ```
 azure vm create \